dclark3774/AWS_AZURE_CLIENT/README.md

 ------------------------------------------------------------------------------
 No additional files needed.

-After all necessary files have been added to the root directory of the controller, bash nodescript.sh.
+After all necessary files have been added to the root directory of the controller, wget this repository in the root directory.

+Then bash nodescript.sh (./nodescript.sh), and follow the commands in the command line.